AutoDRIVE-Ecosystem/Nigel-System-Identification/README.md

 *CG position is measured from the front-left wheel contact point.

-**Friction coefficient noted here is identified for polished concrete floor under nominal conditions.
+**Friction coefficient noted here is identified under nominal conditions.